matsvladart/start_boilerplate/README.md

 # start_boilerplate
-You can use start_boilerplate.
+You can use start boilerplate.
-With config webpack, babel,
+With webpack, babel, react, redux.
-Connect react, redux.